networknt/light-doc/content/en/tutorial/rest/openapi/database/_index.md

 Also, for large-scale microservices deployment, it is seldom dealing with the database directly from your service.
 Chances are your service is working with in-memory cache or in-memory data grid or some No-SQL database directly.
 For service to service orchestration, you might take a look at the [light-eventuate-4j][] to adopt Event Sourcing and CQRS as your architecture pattern.

 In this tutorial, we will walk through the following steps with Oracle/Postgres/Mysql for light-rest-4j framework.
 If you use light-graphql-4j or light-hybrid-4j frameworks, the steps will be somewhat different, but the concept is the same.
-Please note, the specification we use in this tutorial is based on Swagger 2.0, and it is replaced by OpenAPI 3.0 already.
+Please note, the specification we use in this tutorial is based on OpenAPI 3.0 which is migrated from the Swagger 2.0.

-* How to set up database connection pool
+* How to set up the database connection pool
 * How to connect to the database instance
 * How to do query database tables
 * How to update database tables